[LUM#17] Innovating from Head to Toe

 In the Skin

-Strong kidneys
+Strong Kidneys

-“To remove a 1-centimeter stone,it takes about an hour, during which the surgeon remains in an uncomfortable position, standing between the patient’s legs, ” explains Philippe Poignet.
-With the ILY robot, which will replicate all his movements remotely, he will now be able to sit in front of a console and benefit from an imaging system and an augmented environment.
-Thanks to extremely sophisticated algorithms, ILY will be able to compensate for the natural physiological movements of both the patient and the surgeon, thereby providing additional precision.
+“To remove a 1-cm stone,it takes about an hour, during which the surgeon remains in an uncomfortable position, standing between the patient’s legs, ” explains Philippe Poignet.
+With the ILY robot, which will replicate all of his movements remotely, he will now be able to sit in front of a console and benefit from an imaging system and an augmented environment.
+Thanks to extremely sophisticated algorithms, ILY will be able to compensate for the natural physiological movements of both the patient and the surgeon, thereby providing even greater precision.
 To date, 80 surgeries have already been performed, and two more are scheduled for this year.

-UM podcasts are now available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).
+Check out theUM podcasts,UM available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).